Victim Care

 Victim Support Dorset

 Victim Support is an independent charity which provides emotional and practical help to people who have been affected by crime in Dorset.
 They are there to help anyone affected by crime, not only those who experience it directly, but also their friends, family and any other people involved.
-This service is free and there is a broad range of help available.
+The support is tailored to the needs of each person and there is a broad range of help available.

 Victim Support Dorset provide free and confidential support 24 hours a day, 7 days a week, 365 days a year for people affected by crime and traumatic events – regardless of whether you have reported the crime to the police or not.